-The supply of natural gas, biogas/biomethane, LNG, CNG/CNGV, LPG, the operation of upstream gas pipelines corresponding to production fields, the operation of natural gas storage facilities, gas transmission systems, gas distribution systems, LNG terminals and the management of natural gas centralized markets are subject to specific licenses for each such activity issued by NRAE.
+The supply of natural gas, biogas/biomethane and LNG, the operation of upstream gas pipelines corresponding to production fields, the operation of natural gas storage facilities, gas transmission systems, gas distribution systems, LNG terminals, trading of natural gas and the management of natural gas centralized markets are subject to specific licenses for each such activity issued by NRAE.
 Prerequisites for obtaining each such type of license are laid down in a licensing regulation approved by NRAE and include inter alia, evidence of technical, human resources and financial capacity of the applicant.

-Exclusive concession of gas distribution systems is granted for determined geographical areas (administrative territorial units) based on public tender procedures regulated by the Energy Law and the Government Decision no. 749/2014.
-The awarding authority is the Ministry of Energy.
-A public tender procedure may be launched by the Ministry of Energy upon request of an interested entity or local authority submitted together with a feasibility study approved by NRAE.
+Exclusive concession of public utility gas distribution systems is granted for determined geographical areas (administrative territorial units) based on public tender procedures regulated by the Energy Law and the Government Decision no. 209/2019.
+The awarding authority is the administrative territorial unit.
+A public tender procedure may be launched by the administrative territorial unit upon request of an interested entity, based on a feasibility study.
 The concessionaire applies for the gas distribution license following the award of the concession.
-Also, the concessionaire has the obligation to deliver to the awarding authority an unconditional bank letter of guarantee, in the form set in the Government Decision no. 749/2014, in relation to the payment of the royalty due under the concession agreement.
+Also, the concessionaire has the obligation to deliver to the awarding authority an unconditional bank letter of guarantee, in the form set in the Government Decision no. 209/2019, in relation to the payment of the royalty due under the concession agreement.